 P&Z Commissioner Steve Messana said he felt residents didn’t get enough information before the public hearing, which caused rumors to spread and assumptions to be made.

-P&Z Commissioner Diana Williams said while many challenges were pointed out by residents, as members of the P&Z, she and the board are challenged to balance needs of the city.
+P&Z Commissioner Diane Williams said while many challenges were pointed out by residents, as members of the P&Z, she and the board are challenged to balance needs of the city.